Brecon Beacons National Park: Mountain rescue

 The groups are funded primarily by donations.
 Their work is not restricted to mountain rescue – they frequently assist the police in their search for missing or vulnerable people in the community.

 Military training

 The Brecon Beacons are used for training members of the UK armed forces and military reservists.
-The Army’s Infantry Battle School is located at Brecon, and the Special Air Service (SAS) use the area to test the fitness of applicants.
+The Army’s Infantry Battle School is located at Brecon, and the Special Air Service (SAS) and Special Boat Service use the area to test the fitness of applicants.
+An exercise unique to the area is the 'Fan dance', which takes place on Pen y Fan.
 In July 2013 three soldiers died from overheating or heatstroke on an SAS selection exercise.
 An army captain had been found dead on Corn Du earlier in the year after training in freezing weather for the SAS.